viragored/Pico-W-Robot/README.md

 ### File "4WD_BT_DRV8833": For a basic Pico (not W) with HC-05 Bluetooth module
 Same chassis but with a DRV8833 motor driver and a 5V Buck step-down voltage converter delivering 5V (measured at 5.02V).
 The platform on top of Dagu metal chassis is designed in OpenSCAD, printed in PLA on a Prusa i3 Mk3S

+The wiring diagram is in file "DRV8833 wiring.pdf".
+My code uses the pin connections shown there - if changing code or pin assignments, change one = change the other!

 Pictures "front" and "back" show the first prototype print.

 Control is via Bluetooth, with an Android app designed with MIT App Inventor - https://ai2.appinventor.mit.edu/